-Performance reviews have been carried out for decades, with the primary objective being to raise the performance of an employee, team or department year on year.
+Carried out for decades, the primary objective of performance reviews is to raise the performance of an employee, team or department year on year.

 However, despite the good intentions of the practice, many HR professionals believe that they don’t yield precise or even particularly useful information.
 Added to the doubts around their accuracy, the very mention of performance reviews can often scupper productivity.
 Facing the annual prospect of formally talking about flaws that need addressing can often lead to unproductive game playing and the festering of negative emotions.

 Perhaps surprisingly it’s not only employees that dread this aged ritual of ranking and reviewing.
 Many surveys have revealed that this dislike extends to employers and managers too.
 Jim Heskett, Professor of Business Logistics at Harvard University compared and placed performance reviews on par with “undergoing root canal dentistry”, adding that the process is “on the list of least favorite things to do both for employees and managers”.
 So what is the best way to approach employee reviews?
 Google has led by example as an innovative and forward thinking company, and have designed their own techniques for reviewing employees.

 - How Google sets its objectives for employees